 Mitigating the amount of fault that you are found responsible for prevents your final payout from being decreased, which is why it’s so important to work with a Mesa personal injury lawyer from the beginning.
 Proving the responsible party’s negligence will require both a compelling case and the legal knowledge and courtroom experience to successfully dispute the other side’s argument.

 Proving Fault for a Catastrophic Injury

 Building a convincing case for your personal injury claim means investigating what happened at the time that you were hurt.
 Any accident reports will need to be reviewed and all available evidence will need to be collected.
 Eyewitnesses will need to be interviewed, and in some cases, expert testimony may need to be secured.

 Our Mesa personal injury lawyer can handle this process on your behalf, regardless of how you were injured.
-These are just a few of the case types that Wagner Law can help you pursue compensation for:
+These are just a few of the case types that The Injury Law Group can help you pursue compensation for: